pivotal/blog/content/post/git-switch-restore-improved-user-experience.md

 - Git
 date: 2020-05-31T18:44:22+0800
 draft: true
-title: Better specificity with git switch and restore
+title: "git switch and restore: an improved user experience"
-image: images/better-specificity-with-git-switch-and-restore/git-checkout-git-switch-restore-rosetta-stone.png
+image: images/git-switch-and-restore/git-checkout-git-switch-restore-rosetta-stone.png
 ---

 You probably work with Git everyday.
-If you've worked with Git for some time, you might have a couple of commands stored to your muscle memory - from `git commit` for recording your changes, to `git log` for sensing "where" you are.
+If you've worked with Git for some time, you might have a couple of commands committed to your muscle memory - from `git commit` for recording your changes, to `git log` for sensing "where" you are.

 I found `git checkout` to be a command that I reach for pretty frequently.
 This is not surprising, as it performs more than one operation.
 But a single command doing more than one thing might be a suboptimal user experience, as it can be confusing to someone learning Git.
 I could almost picture an XKCD: